data2health/architecting_attribution/README.md

 ** First implementation partners are identified and processes planned
-- Local guide to support attribution in CTS at the hub level ** Best practices for attribution and use of CRO are documented in the Reusable Data Guidebook
+- Local guide to support attribution in CTS at the hub level ** Best practices for attribution and use of CRO are documented in the Reusable Data Guidebook ** Guide to support attribution best practices at the person level ** Guide to support attribution best practices at the organization level
-- A large knowledge base of contribution / attribution data available for use by CTSA hubs
-- strategy to incorporate research resource types into attribution work
+- A large knowledge base of contribution / attribution data available for use by CTSA hubs ** Strategy to incorporate research resource types into attribution work ** Annotation file format defined and implemented
-- Annotation file
-- Attribution workshop and community building
-- Local guide to support attribution best practices at the person level
-- Local guide to support attribution best practices at the organization level

 ## Milestones